American Gods’ ‘Git Gone’ Is a Great Standalone Episode of Television

 The fourth episode of Starz’s Neil Gaiman adaptation American Gods is presented in a different aspect ratio than the first three: in layman’s terms, the picture is, from a horizontal perspective, slightly narrower than it has been.
 Yes, okay, that sounds like a purely academic distinction, one only of interest to hardcore video nuts.
 But in reality, it possesses a significant stylistic weight.
 Narrower aspect ratios are typically associated with movies, whereas TV shows nearly always go wider.
-By picking the cinematic ratio, the creators of American Gods are — advertently or not — signaling a truth about this episode: it is, more or less, a self-contained short film.
+By picking the cinematic ratio, the creators of American Gods are — advertently or not — signaling a truth about this episode: It is, more or less, a self-contained short film.

 And quite a good one at that.
-The episode, directed by Craig Zobel (who also helmed The Leftovers’ stunning “International Assassin”) and entitled “Git Gone,” largely functions as a gripping, standalone story about depression, regret, marriage, self-esteem, and humankind’s fundamental inability to accept its own mortality.
+The episode, directed by Craig Zobel (who also helmed The Leftovers’ stunning “International Assassin”), and entitled “Git Gone,” largely functions as a gripping, standalone story about depression, regret, marriage, self-esteem, and humankind’s fundamental inability to accept its own mortality.
 And pooping.
 And superheroes.
 And zombies.
 If you’ve been on the fence about American Gods and heard that the first few episodes were confusing, consider tuning in for this straightforward — though surreal — narrative, because it’s a winner.

 Very mild American Gods spoilers below.